atao-web/create-project/CONTRIBUTING.md

 > (°) replace `2>&1 | grep ...` by its counterpart under Windows or Mac OS X

 ## Development

+### Main scripts

+The main available npm scripts are:

+- `npm run build` - create a production ready build,
+- `npm version <new version>` - check as much as possible before pushing with the new version
+- `npm run clean` - remove temporary folders as dist, .build, ...
+- `npm run refresh` - remove node modules, package-lock.json, dist, ... and re-installs upgraded dependencies,
+- `npm run lint` - check of code,
+- `npm run test:dev:watch` - rerun build and test after any code changes and made them available through `npm link`.

+The scripts `start` and `test` are aliases for `test:dev:watch`.

 ### Fork